astronomer/docs/astro/export-cloudwatch.md

 ### Setup

-1. Create an IAM role and a trust policy that allows your Deployment to write logs to Cloudwatch.
+1. On AWS, create an IAM role and a trust policy that allows your Deployment to write logs to Cloudwatch.
 See [Authorize Deployments to your cloud](authorize-deployments-to-your-cloud.md?tab=aws#step-1-authorize-the-deployment-in-your-cloud).
 2. Create a permissions policy with the following configuration:

     ```json